NCDA Career Practitioner Institute

 Professional Development Institutes (4 CE hours each PDI)

-Group Rate is $99 plus tax.
+Group Rate is $189 plus tax (currently 15.25%).
 Please refer to NCDA when making reservations to receive the group rate.
-Reservations must be made prior to October 1 in order to receive the group or until group block is filled, whichever comes first.
+Reservations must be made prior to January 15 in order to receive the group or until group block is filled, whichever comes first.

 7:30 am - 5:00 pm Registration Open